 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-Northleaf's ESG Committee is chaired by Jeff Pentland, Managing Director, one of Northleaf’s founders and an Investment Committee member.
-The ESG Committee is composed of members from across the Firm, including representation from senior investment team members of each asset class in which Northleaf invests, who, in turn, chair asset class-specific ESG sub-committees.
-Within each asset class, certain professionals have responsibility for the specific policies and procedures related to that asset class.
+Northleaf's ESG Committee is chaired by Jeff Pentland, Managing Director and one of Northleaf’s founders and an Investment Committee member.
+The ESG Committee comprises members from across the Firm, including representation from senior Investment Team members of each asset class in which Northleaf invests, who, in turn, chair asset class-specific ESG sub-committees.
+Within each asset class, certain professionals have responsibility for the specific approach related to that asset class.
 For private equity, those professionals are Matthieu Ducharme (Managing Director), Lance Mu (Director, Portfolio Strategy & Analytics), Katherine Young (Vice President, Investor Relations), and Elizabeth Li (Senior Associate, Portfolio Strategy & Analytics).

-Northleaf's investment teams are responsible for assessing ESG considerations during each phase of the investment process.
+As described in response to question 2, the Investment Team is responsible for assessing ESG considerations during each phase of the investment process.
 The Investment Committee for each Northleaf mandate has ultimate responsibility for ensuring that Northleaf’s ESG standards are maintained.

-To provide an additional source for ESG data, in 2020 Northleaf entered into a partnership with RepRisk to further enhance our integrated approach to ESG considerations across our due diligence, portfolio screening, portfolio monitoring/asset management, compliance and company engagement processes.
+- RepRisk – In 2020, Northleaf entered into a partnership with RepRisk to further enhance the Firm’s integrated approach to ESG considerations across due diligence, portfolio screening, portfolio monitoring/asset management, compliance, and company engagement processes.
 The RepRisk ESG Risk Platform is the world’s largest database on ESG and business conduct risks.
-Northleaf is able to use this database to conduct in-depth risk research on companies, projects, sectors and countries to identify material industry-specific risks in due diligence and monitor ESG risks across our existing portfolios.
-Northleaf’s Investment and Portfolio Strategy & Analytics Teams are able to access this database that includes extensive information from public sources and stakeholders that is updated daily.
-Working with the RepRisk team, Northleaf has created “watchlists” for each of its mandates which allows it to track when ESG related risks in respect of underlying investments may arise.
-On the basis of these watchlists, Northleaf is able to more effectively engage with underlying private equity fund managers about specific risks and to keep its investors more fully informed of the status of their portfolios.
+Northleaf uses this database to conduct in-depth risk research on companies, projects, sectors, and countries to identify material industry-specific risks in due diligence and monitor ESG risks across the Firm's existing portfolios.
+Northleaf’s Investment and Portfolio Strategy & Analytics Teams can access this database that includes extensive information from public sources and stakeholders that is updated daily.
+Working with the RepRisk team, Northleaf has created “watchlists” for each of its mandates which allows it to track when ESG-related risks in respect of underlying investments may arise.
+Based on these watchlists, Northleaf can more effectively engage with underlying private equity fund managers on specific risks and keep its investors more fully informed on the status of their portfolios.

 5. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.

-Northleaf provides investors with regular updates on material ESG-related matters through its comprehensive investor reporting processes, including quarterly reports, in-person updates, Northleaf’s Annual Investor Conference and semi-annual conference calls, as well as ad-hoc communications.
+Northleaf prepares a comprehensive ESG report annually.
+Northleaf’s 2021 ESG Report is available on the Firm's website located here.
+In addition to this annual report, Northleaf provides investors with regular updates on material ESG-related matters through its comprehensive investor reporting processes, including, but not limited to its quarterly reports, in person updates, the Firm’s Annual Investor Conference presentations and semi-annual update calls, as well as ad-hoc communications.

 6. Do you have periodic reviews of your ESG process/approach to assess its effectiveness?
 What are the results?
 What would cause you to disregard ESG issues in your investment/analysis decisions?